rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 RBAC enables users to perform actions based on the scope of their assigned roles.

-The account owner can create up to 100 users, each with their own password, secret question and answer, and API key.
+Account owners can create up to 100 users, each with their own password, secret question and answer, and API key.

 ### Why implement RBAC?

 RBAC gives customers a greater degree of control over cloud resource use, with an additional layer of system security.

+### What types of users does RBAC have?

+RBAC has the following types of users:

+-   **Account owner** - The account owner is the primary contact for the account and has full permissions to execute all capabilities for every product available.
+Each account has a single account owner.

+-   **Account user** - The account user is a user who has been added by the account owner and has been assigned to specific product or account roles.

+### What actions are restricted to the account owner role?

+    The account owner role is the only role that can perform the following actions:

+    -   Create new users, modify existing users, and delete users.
+    -   Make changes to contacts, including the billing contact.

 ### What is a role?

 The term *role* describes the level of access associated with a user's account.
 RBAC limits risk by ensuring that users do not have access to features that extend beyond their areas of expertise or responsibility.

-A role can grant access to all of the resources relating to a single product, or to multiple products.
+A role can grant access to all of the resources relating to a single product or multiple products.
 RBAC does not restrict access to specific files, directories, or servers.

 ### What roles are available through RBAC?